ChimeHQ/RelativeCollections/README.md

 ## Concepts

 All the structures here store relative data.
 This means that a given value has some kind of dependency on the values that came before.
-If you're data fits into this model, it can help to improve the efficiency of certain operations.
+If your data fits into this model, it can help to improve the efficiency of certain operations.

-These are very similar in concept to a [Rope](https://en.wikipedia.org/wiki/Rope_(data_structure)).
+This is very similar to a [Rope](https://en.wikipedia.org/wiki/Rope_(data_structure)).
 And while these structures are just a little more generalized, the terminology used is similar.
 Data is split into two components: `Value` and `Weight`.
 The `Value` is independent data.
 The `Weight` is the per-element contribution.
 The full element is reconstructed by combining all preceding elements `Weight`, along with its independent `Value`.

 To operate on the `Weight`, these collections need user-defined functions to perform addition, subtraction, as well as finding an initial value.
 However, if `Weight` conforms to the `AdditiveArithmetic` protocol, these can all be inferred.

 ## Usage

 Let's take a look at some real-world usage of a structure like this.
 Consider an application that works with text and needs to store information about each line in a document.
 You might just record the range of each line as `(start, length)`.
-This presents a problem when the text changes.
-Because the `start` value is absolute, you have update all subsequent entries on an edit.

 This is a great example of relative data!
 The `length` is the independent value.
 As long as an edit does not occur within the line, a `length` is not affected by edits.
 The relative value is the `start` - it is defined as the sum of all preceding lengths.

-Here, `Metrics` is a type that stores information about a line of text.
-You could put all kinds of stuff in here, like the height of a line, if it contains any non-UTF-8 data.
-But, let's keep it simple and just record offsets to any leading and trailing whitespace.
+This `Metrics` type below stores information about a line of text.
+You could put all kinds of stuff in here, like the height of a line or if it contains any multi-byte UTF-8 data.
+We'll just record offsets to any leading and trailing whitespace.

 This `Metrics` type will be our independent `Value`.
-Line length, expressed as an `Int` with make up the relative `Weight`.
+Line length, expressed as an `Int` will make up the relative `Weight`.
 This works because a line's absolute starting position is the sum of all preceding line lengths.

 ```swift
 struct Metrics {